-The Project Site ultimately discharges to the Hudson River, located east of the Project Site, as well as wetlands W-DJB-04, located southeast of the Project Site, and W-DJB-05, located adjacent to the proposed HDD bore pit.
-The remaining wetlands and stream identified during field delineations do not receive runoff tom the Project Site.
+The Project Site ultimately discharges to the Hudson River, located east of the Project Site.
+The remaining wetlands and stream identified during field delineations do not receive runoff from the Project Site.
 The Project does not discharge to a 303(d) waterbody segment listed within Appendix E of GP-0-20-001 and is not located within a restricted watershed listed in Appendix C of GP-0-20-001, AA or AA-s waterbody, or a Sole Source Aquifer.